foomo/hanko-go/client/README.md

-Unfortunetly the provided openapi spec is not valid with oapi-codegen.
+Unfortunately the provided openapi spec is not valid with oapi-codegen.
 The following error is thrown:

 ```bash
 error loading swagger spec in client.yaml